On the Infinite Width and Depth Limits of Predictive Coding Networks: Introduction

 \subsection{Summary of contributions}

-\begin{itemize} \item For linear MLPs with equilibrated activities, we show that the set of width-stable and feature-learning parameterisations for PC is the same as for BP (Theorem \ref{pc-width-param-thm}).
-In addition, under any of these parameterisations, PC computes the same gradients as BP for sufficiently large width (Corollary \ref{cor-pc-bp-convergence-mlps}; Figures \ref{fig:mupc-toy-linear-net} \& \ref{fig:mean-field-linear-mlp-16-cifar}). \item We generalise these results to linear residual networks, proving that the set of width- \textit{and} depth-stable feature-learning parameterisations is also equivalent for PC and BP (Theorem \ref{pc-depth-param-thm}).
-Similar to the MLP case, the PC gradients converge to BP's in a regime where the model width is much larger than the depth (Corollary \ref{cor-pc-bp-convergence-resnet}; Figures \ref{fig:mean-field-linear-resnet-width-vs-depth-cifar} \& \ref{fig:mean-field-linear-resnet-width-vs-depth-fashion}). \item We empirically verify these results on linear networks trained on toy and simple classification tasks including Fashion-MNIST and CIFAR-10.
-We also provide simple extensions of our derived PC parameterisations to convolutional neural networks (CNNs) and the Adam optimiser (\S\ref{param-extensions}). \item Finally, we show that even in practice, when performing inference via optimisation and for \textit{nonlinear} networks trained with Adam, PC still converges to BP for wider than deeper models under stable and feature-learning parameterisations (Figure \ref{fig:mean-field-resnet-betas-cifar}). \end{itemize}
+\begin{itemize} \item For linear MLPs with equilibrated activities, we show that the set of width-stable and feature-learning parameterisations for PC is the same as for BP (Theorem~\ref{pc-width-param-thm}).
+In addition, under any of these parameterisations, PC computes the same gradients as BP for sufficiently large width (Corollary~\ref{cor-pc-bp-convergence-mlps}; Figures~\ref{fig:mupc-toy-linear-net} \& \ref{fig:mean-field-linear-mlp-16-cifar}). \item We generalise these results to linear residual networks, proving that the set of width- \textit{and} depth-stable feature-learning parameterisations is also equivalent for PC and BP (Theorem~\ref{pc-depth-param-thm}; see also Figure~\ref{fig:venn-diag}).
+Similar to the MLP case, the PC gradients converge to BP's in a regime where the model width is much larger than the depth (Corollary~\ref{cor-pc-bp-convergence-resnet}; Figures~\ref{fig:mean-field-linear-resnet-width-vs-depth-cifar} \& \ref{fig:mean-field-linear-resnet-width-vs-depth-fashion}). \item We empirically verify our theoretical results on linear and nonlinear architectures including CNNs and transformers (e.g. Figure~\ref{fig:mean-field-nonlinear-models}), trained on toy and large-scale tasks (e.g. ImageNet), with different optimisers and loss functions.
+We also provide heuristic extensions of our derived PC parameterisations for CNNs, transformers, and the Adam optimiser (\S\ref{param-extensions}). \end{itemize}